tasmania-springtime-banner

 Mexico City (B/L)

-Discover Templo Mayor, for an introduction into Mexican Aztec culture and architecture.
-We’ll walk through the Zocalo, the huge main public square and one of the most recognizable places in Mexico City.
+Templo Mayor this morning for an introduction into Mexican Aztec culture and architecture.
+We’ll walk through the Zocalo, the huge main public square and one of the most recognisable places in Mexico City.
 Several historic buildings border the square, including the city’s national cathedral, and the National Palace, dating back to 1693 where we will admire the famous Diego Rivera murals that chronicle Mexico’s history.
-Lunch included today looking over the Zocalo!

 • sun iconDay 6